spacetelescope/jwst/docs/jwst/associations/association.rst

 the association rules are Python classes which inherit from the ``Association`` class.

-Associations created from these rule classes, refered to as just ``rules``, have the type of the class they are created from and have all the methods and attributes of those classes.
+Associations created from these rule classes, referred to as just ``rules``, have the type of the class they are created from and have all the methods and attributes of those classes.
 Such instances are used to populate the created associations with new members and check the